-Hepcludex (formerly Myrcludex B) PHASE 3
+Hepcludex (formerly Myrcludex B) PHASE 3 (PHASE 2B W/ PEG INTERFERON)

 Hepcludex is an "entry inhibitor" that works by stopping the virus from entering and infecting hepatocytes (liver cells) and breaking the cycle of reinfection.
-It has shown activity against the hepatitis B virus, and has been approved for treatment of hepatitis D. The purpose of the Phase III trials are to evaluate the long-term effects of this drug.
+It has shown activity against the hepatitis B virus, and has been approved for treatment of hepatitis D. The purpose of the Phase III trials is to evaluate the long-term effects of this drug.
+Phase 2B trials are ongoing to test the efficacy of Hepcludex with pegylated interferon.